3d-pie/pie-sandbox/challenges.md

 $ git push -u origin phase1
 ```

-Keep pushing commits as you iterate—GitHub will update the PR automatically.
-When:
+Keep pushing commits as you iterate When:

-1.  `docker compose up` starts without errors, **and**
+1.  `docker compose up` starts without errors
-2.  `./selfcheck.sh` prints all “OK” messages and exits zero,

 …request a review.
 We’ll merge once everything looks solid.
 That unlocks access to the main repo for Phase 2.

 > **Open brief on purpose:** The instructions stay deliberately broad so you can explore Flask, SQLAlchemy, and clean architecture in your own style.
-Rename modules, add linters, tests—just keep `docker compose up` and `./selfcheck.sh` green.
+Rename modules, add linters, tests—just keep `docker compose up` green.